cs19b032iittp/CS19b032_ATM_CaseStudy2/README.md

 # CS19b032_ATM_CaseStudy2
 There are Three important Classes

 They are Main , Account , TransactionEntry

-/**
- *  There is  Main class that performs the actions that customer wants to do */
+ There is  Main class that performs the actions that customer wants to do.
- /**

- * And there is class named Account which has the data of the Customer (name , account number ,pin balance ,transaction history
- * and it has methods to perform required activities like
- * Withdraw, Deposit , Change Pin ...
+ And there is class named Account which has the data of the Customer (name , account number ,pin balance ,transaction history and it has methods to perform required activities like Withdraw, Deposit , Change Pin ...
- */

- /**
- * Here is class Named TransactionEntry that Saves the data of Transactions of Customers */
+and There  is class Named TransactionEntry that Saves the data of Transactions of Customers.

  I have used Encapsulation in this Case Study